drouu/dragonvale-sandbox/README.md

 # dragonvale-sandbox

-`breed_calc()` is the algorithm which runs the dragonvale sandbox breeding calculator at https://dvbox.bin.sh/
+`breed_calc()` is the core algorithm which runs the dragonvale sandbox breeding calculator at https://dvbox.bin.sh/

 ## basic usage